Iterable/iterable-android-sdk/README.md

 ### Handling user clicks in in-app messages

 Button/link clicks from in-app messages are handled similarly to deep links from push notifications and emails.
 Please refer to the [Deep Linking](#Deep-Linking) section.
 Normally, the URL of the link (`href` property) will be passed to your app's `IterableUrlHandler`, if one is set.
-If this delegate is not set or it returns `false` for that URL, tapping a link will open a browser with the URL of the link.
+If this handler is not set or it returns `false` for that URL, tapping a link will open a browser with the URL of the link.

 Custom actions can be specified by using `itbl` scheme in the URL: `itbl://customActionName`.
 If the URL of the link starts with `itbl://`, tapping the link will call your app's `IterableCustomActionHandler`.
 If `customActionHandler` is not set, nothing will happen by default.